Considerations for Admission

 • Intellectual and emotional maturity

-Evidence for these characteristics can be demonstrated in your student transcripts, in your statement of objectives and in the requested letters of reference.
+Evidence for these characteristics can be demonstrated in your student transcripts, CV or resume, statement of objectives, letters of reference, or other materials.
 We encourage you to share our considerations for admission with your references when requesting letters of support.

-Before pursuing a Ph.D application, applicants without a Masters degree should have a serious discussion with their potential major professor regarding the benefits and drawbacks of directly pursuing a FES Ph.D instead of first pursuing a FES MS. Above all, applicants should not advance their MS application to a Ph.D application simply to meet eligibility requirements for funding competitions.
+Before pursuing a PhD application, applicants without a Masters degree should have a serious discussion with their potential major professor regarding the benefits and drawbacks of directly pursuing a FES PhD instead of first pursuing a FES MS. Applicants should never advance their MS application to a PhD application simply to meet eligibility requirements for funding competitions.

 For more on the expectations associated with each degree program, please see the Degree Offerings page.